© 2026 All Rights reserved WUSF

 The sheriff’s office says his body was found Friday on the Howard Frankland Bridge.

-Limon’s roommate, Hisham Abugharbieh, was arrested on two counts of first-degree murder over weekend and is being held without bond at the Hillsborough County Jail.
+Limon’s roommate, Hisham Abugharbieh, was arrested on two counts of first-degree murder over the weekend and is being held without bond at the Hillsborough County Jail.

-USF President Moez Limayem saidthe incidents occurred off campus, and that Abugharbieh acted alone.
+USF President Moez Limayem said the incidents occurred off campus and that Abugharbieh acted alone.

 "There is no ongoing threat to the safety of the university community," Limayem said in a statement.
 "Abugharbieh was born in the United States and is a citizen.
 He is not a current USF student or employee."

+The Associated Press contributed to this report.
 This is a developing story.
 Stay with WUSF for updates.

 I wasn't always a morning person.
 After spending years as a nighttime sports copy editor and page designer, I made the move to digital editing in 2000.
 Turns out, it was one of the best moves I've ever made.